 Protecting your name and other details

 Can you hide your name on Companies House records?
 If you work under certain circumstances, you may be able to apply to protect your personal information on the Companies House register.
 There is a process to follow when you apply for this and you can apply either online or through the post.

 This is the official guide from Companies House, which covers this area in more detail.

 It could be the case that your company was set up before 1 October 2009.
-If so, you may have used your home address as your company’s registered office or your director’s service address.
+If so, you may have used your home address as your company’s registered office or your service address as director.
 When this is the case, it will have shown up on the public record for several years.

 On the other hand, you may have set your company up after 1 October 2009.
-If so, you might have used your home address as the registered office or your service address.
+If so, you might have used your home address as the registered office and service address for director.
 Once again, if this is the case, it will have shown on the public record for many years.

 In both of these instances, if you would now prefer privacy and your situation suits this, you might look to take steps to close your company.
 You can then start up a new company in due course.
 As part of the new company set-up, you can bear the above in mind and set the registered office and director’s service address at an address other than where you live, if you want to keep your home address private from the outset.